samoyed-health-foundation/website/site/content/research/current-studies/ackchf-grant-372.md

 done and reported to OFA.
 OFA has graciously waived the thyroid registration fee.
-If the dog is not passed into the thyroid testing part of the study (due to abnormalities found during the initial screening), the owner may request having the thyroid levels run at the owner\'s expense.
+If the dog is not passed into the thyroid testing part of the study (due to abnormalities found during the initial screening), the owner may request having the thyroid levels run at the owner's expense.
 Volunteers will receive comprehensive laboratory data at no charge to the owner.
 More importantly, you will have the pride in knowing that you have participated in an opportunity to improve the